Paul Drinkhall

-Paul Drinkhall (born 16 January 1990) is a British table tennis player.
-He won the English Championship in 2007, 2009, 2011, 2012, 2016 and 2017.
+Paul Andrew Drinkhall (born 16 January 1990) is a British table tennis player.
+He won the English Championship in 2007, 2009, 2011, 2012, 2016, 2017 and 2024.

 Career

 Drinkhall was born in Middlesbrough.
+His career in table tennis started in 1997 when he went along to watch his grandfather Ray play in a local league near his home.
 He enjoyed much success as a youngster, winning numerous national championships at his age level, and at levels above his own age.
 This success did not go unnoticed, as he was shortlisted for BBC Young Sports Personality of the Year in 2005, and finished in second place after Theo Walcott in 2006.
 He was again shortlisted for this award in 2007.
 He once again finished in 2nd place in 2007.

 In April 2008 Drinkhall signed with the German team TTC Indeland Jülich for the 2008–09 season, having previously played for another German club, Goennern.
 In December 2008 he was runner-up at the World Junior Table Tennis Championships in Madrid, losing to Chen Chien-an in the final.
 In 2010 Drinkhall signed with the Belgian Super Division club Nodo TTC Ekeren.

 At the 2010 Commonwealth Games in Delhi he won a silver medal in the Men's Team event and a bronze medal in the Mixed Doubles events.

 Drinkhall has been National Champion in every age group so far eligible to compete in - Under 10, Under 11, Under 12, Under 14, Under 17, and Senior Men.
 Paul became the youngest player since Chester Barnes to win the English Senior Men's title in Sheffield in March 2007 when he overcame the much more experienced former champion Alex Perry from Devon in the 4 - 1 contest.

 Drinkhall moved to Italy in September 2011, joining the Sterilgarda club with the intention of raising his performances in the run-up to the 2012 Summer Olympics in London.